jmzlx/dd_poc/data/strategy/rockman - alternative.md

 ### Strategic Rationale

 The global shift to renewable energy requires industrial-grade automation.
-Rockwell can leverage its expertise to become the control and optimization backbone of the energy transition.
+Rockman can leverage its expertise to become the control and optimization backbone of the energy transition.

 ---